 The end of the year is the traditional time for making gifts.
-For 2016 and 2017, you may give up to \$14,000 to a person without incurring any federal gift tax liability.
-The \$14,000 annual limit applies to each donee.
-Thus, you may make \$14,000 gifts to as many people as you like.
-If you are married, you and your spouse can give a combined \$28,000 to each donee, if your spouse consents to splitting the gift or if you give community property.
+For 2018 you may give up to \$15,000 to a person without incurring any federal gift tax liability.
+The \$15,000 annual limit applies to each donee.
+Thus, you may make \$15,000 gifts to as many people as you like.
+If you are married, you and your spouse can give a combined \$30,000 to each donee, if your spouse consents to splitting the gift or if you give community property.
 To qualify for this annual exclusion, the property must be given outright to the donee or put into a trust that meets certain conditions.

-In addition to the annual exclusion, the lifetime exemption (made available in the form of a credit against tax based on an exemption-equivalent amount) allows each person to transfer \$5,450,000 for 2016 (\$5,490,000 for 2017) by gift without incurring any gift tax liability (reduced by the amount of any lifetime exemption that may have been used in a prior year).
+In addition to the annual exclusion, the lifetime exemption (made available in the form of a credit against tax based on an exemption-equivalent amount) allows each person to transfer \$11,180,000 for 2018 by gift without incurring any gift tax liability (reduced by the amount of any lifetime exemption that may have been used in a prior year).
 Using this credit now will keep future appreciation on the transferred property out of your estate.
-However, using the lifetime credit against 2016 (or 2017) gifts reduces the credit available for future years.
+However, using the lifetime credit against 2018 gifts reduces the credit available for future years.

 A widow or widower may have an increased lifetime exemption if the deceased spouse died after 2010 with an unused exemption amount and an estate tax return was filed.
 Please note that an estate tax return must be filed on a timely basis for the surviving spouse to obtain the increased exemption.
 This is true even if an estate tax return was otherwise not required to be filed because the value of the gross estate was less than the threshold required for filing an estate tax return.
 A full discussion of the portability of the lifetime exemption between spouses is beyond the scope of this letter.
-Please consult with your client service professional for a more complete explanation of the portability rules.
+Please consult with your BDO advisor for a more complete explanation of the portability rules.